Semicolonstartingtexts/conversationhubstandards/standards.md

 Setup System Commands

 ...
 Setup...
 Phone As A Waypoint?, ...
 Setup...
 Phone As A Node?, ...
 Point To...
-Supported Web Address As A Relay?, Add a server called…, Add a segment called… for…, Add a segment called… for… on…, Generate a new segment name…, Clear the segment… moving… to…, Clear the segment… and hang up the segment…, Point the waypoint/endpoint/node to the … server, Lose the … server/relay/node/waypoint, Allow access to/on/for… for…, Restrict access to/on/for… for…, Set the top-level inherited provisions for… to be…, Set the top-level private provisions for… to be…, Adjust the top-level inherited provisions of… so/so that/to be/to…, Adjust the top-level private provisions of… so/so that/to be/to…, From the micro definition/definitions…, Suspend…, Resume the…, Cancel the node…
+Supported Web Address As A Relay?, Add a server called…, Add a segment called… for…, Add a segment called… for… on…, Generate a new segment name…, Cancel the segment… moving… to…, Cancel the segment… and hang up the segment…, Point the waypoint/endpoint/node to the … server, Lose the … server/relay/node/waypoint, Allow access to/on/for… for…, Restrict access to/on/for… for…, Set the top-level inherited provisions for… to be…, Set the top-level private provisions for… to be…, Adjust the top-level inherited provisions of… so/so that/to be/to…, Adjust the top-level private provisions of… so/so that/to be/to…, From the micro definition/definitions…, Suspend…, Resume the…, Cancel the node…

 Transportation System Commands